Ian L. Boyd: Research

-Ian Boyd has published over 180 peer-reviewed scientific papers (H-index 82), 14 books and has been the author/co-author/editor of several major reports including a marine atlas of Scotland's coastal seas.
+Boyd has published over 180 peer-reviewed scientific papers (H-index 82), 14 books and has been the author/co-author/editor of several major reports including a marine atlas of Scotland's coastal seas.
 He has been an author of a number of publications about fisheries management both in connection with his native Scotland and globally.

 His most significant discovery has been the functional relationship between the performance of marine predators and the state of their food supply, first published in a paper in the Journal of Animal Ecology in 2001.
 This suggested that there was likely to be a surplus of marine production which could be exploited by fisheries before there were wider effects on marine ecosystems.
 Although Boyd had made this discovery in the krill-based ecosystems of the Southern Ocean, together with colleagues, he showed that this relationship was general for most marine ecosystems.
 They published a paper in the journal Science making the point that fisheries needed to leave at least one-third of the biomass in the ocean for other predators like seabirds.

 Much of his research has focused on the studying the ecological economics of marine predators, mostly in Antarctica, and using their energy balances and behavioral and physiological responses to understand the distribution and abundance of marine resources.
 He has developed methods of using heart rate as a proxy for measuring metabolic rates in free-ranging animals.
 He then used these results to estimate the food consumption of whole populations of marine predators like seals and penguins.
 Other interests have included behavioral optimisation within physiological constraints using diving physiology as an example and the evolution of the economy of natural currency (e.g. energy) allocation under uncertainty.

 His most recent book, titled Science and Politics was based on his experiences as a science adviser in government.
 He has also authored many research papers and books about marine mammals.
 He has studied controversial issues in marine environmental science including the interactions between marine mammals and fisheries in the Northern Gulf of Alaska and the effects of anthropogenic noise on marine organisms.